openstack-archive/vmtp/doc/source/usage.rst

 **Note:** Due to the limitation of the Python glanceclient API (v2.0), it is not able to create the image directly from a remote URL.
 So the implementation of this feature used a glance CLI command instead.
 Be sure to source the OpenStack rc file first before running VMTP with this feature.

+VNIC Type
+^^^^^^^^^

+By default test VMs will be created with ports that have a "normal" VNIC type.
+To create test VMs with ports that use PCI passthrough SRIOV, specify "--vnic_type direct".
+This will assume that the host where the VM are instantiated have SRIOV capable NIC.
+An exception will be thrown if a test VM is lauched on a host that does not have SRIOV capable NIC or has not been configured to use such feature.

 Quick guide to run VMTP on an OpenStack Cloud
 ----------------------------------------------